Leonas/funlife-server/public/src/core/ui/README.md

 autoLaunch boolean to auto launch jqUi

-isAjaxApp boolean that when true treats every request as if the anchor had data-refresh-ajax=true and data-persist-ajax=true showLoading boolean to show/not show loading spinner on ajax requests launch() launch jqUi.
-If autoLaunch is true, gets called on DOMContentLoaded launch() //Manually invoke the launch of jqUi showBackButton boolean to show the back button resetScrollers boolean to reset the scroller position when navigating panels ready(function) function to fire when jqUi is ready and completed launch ready(function) //Takes in a function and executes it when .launch has completed setBackButtonStyle(class) override the back button class name
+isAjaxApp boolean that when true treats every request as if the anchor had data-refresh-ajax=true and data-persist-ajax=true show_loading                   //boolean to show/not show loading spinner on ajax requests launch()                      //Manually invoke the launch of jqUi.
+If autoLaunch is true, gets called on DOMContentLoaded showBackButton                //boolean to show the back button reset_scrollers                //boolean to reset the scroller position when navigating panels (default true) ready(function)               //Takes in a function and executes it when launch() has completed set_back_button_style(class) //override the back button class name

-go_back() initiate a back transition go_back() //Takes the user back in the history clear_history() vlear the history queue clear_history() //Clears the history stack updateBadge(target,value,[position]) update a badge on the selected target
+go_back() //Goes to the previous page in history clear_history() vlear the history queue clear_history() //Clears the history stack updateBadge(target,value,[position]) update a badge on the selected target